canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/medium/q5/QuestionText.md

 ## Question Text

 You always need to keep track of transplants in a hospital.
-For that matter, make a **Person** class with the following descriptions to be able to keep track of eye transplants.
+For that matter, make a **Person** class with the following descriptions to be able to keep track of eye transplants and methods to give the eyes to another **Person** object.

 ## Person Class